timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 ### etcd Bugs

 At this point we thought we had a great pattern for dealing with adding and removing machines from the cluster and started some scale testing.
-Whenever we terminated machines we saw that the cluster remained healthy, with 1 unhealthy node, until we tried to run the remove command.
-At this point the cluster went unhealthy.
-Fortunately everything eventually sorted itself out and the cluster regained stability after a few minutes.
-Once healthy, we were able to add the new machine and get back to a good state.
-While this solution worked, having an unhealth cluster for several minutes that was unable to accept writes was suboptimal.
-I filed a [bug report](https://github.com/coreos/etcd/issues/2888) with the CoreOS team and very quickly got a response and a solution (big kudos to the CoreOS team!).
+Whenever we terminated a machine we saw that the cluster remained healthy, with one unhealthy node, until we tried to remove the dead node.
+After removing the dead node using the API, the cluster became unhealthy and would not accept writes.
+After a few minutes in this state, the cluster sorted things out and became healthy again.
+Once healthy, we were able to add the new machine and write to the cluster.
+I filed a [bug report](https://github.com/coreos/etcd/issues/2888) with the CoreOS team about this minutes-long unhealthy state after dead node removal and very quickly got a response and a solution (big kudos to the CoreOS team!).
 I've tested out their new builds and am happy to report we now have a reliable solution.
-The changes are merged in and hopefully we'll see a new release in the next week or two.
+Their fixes are merged in and hopefully we'll see them in a new release in the next week or two.

 ## Conclusion